junxit/us-congress-bills-114/metadata.md

 - 2015-03-18 — Introduced in Senate
 - 2015-03-18 — Referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S1633)
+- 2016-02-10 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2016-06-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment and with a preamble.
+With written report No. 114-279.
+Additional views filed.
+- 2016-06-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment and with a preamble.
+With written report No. 114-279.
+Additional views filed.
+- 2016-06-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 519.